NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/OpenIGTLinkIODevelopment/README.md

     * Different hardware may all stream OpenIGTLink/OpenIGTLinkIO messages directly, and PLUS may not be used at all.

 ## Progress and Next Steps
+* Tested the new implementation of command messages (provided remotely by Kyle Sunderland) in both Ibis Neuronav and CustusX.
 * Moved the ultrasound meta information tag names from PLUS to igtlio: [igtlioUsSectorDefinitions.h](https://github.com/IGSIO/OpenIGTLinkIO/blob/174dc1da2064265d77093be4eaa3b172334e163b/Converter/igtlioUsSectorDefinitions.h#L5)
 * Made PLUS send the ultrasound sector information as meta information instead of string messages.
   * This is currently only implemented in the BK interface.
 The BK interface can be configured in test mode (where it just sends a still image) to test this functionality.